chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

          allDigitsSoFar = false;
      }

-When we get all the way throught the string, the answer so far is the final answer to be returned::
+When we get all the way through the string, the answer so far is the final answer to be returned::

    /** Return true if s contains one or more digits